 - Overcome anxiety:

 One of the ways we utilize EMDR is called future template.
 Many of our students struggle with anxiety.
 For those students, we’ll utilize EMDR to help them frame future events which they may have a lot of anxiety about.
 For example, if a student fears public speaking, EMDR will help them envision the moment they are speaking in public.
 Instead of being anxious in that moment, they imagine feeling confident.
 We’ll utilize eye movement to help solidify a different belief about public speaking.

 EMDR focuses on the memory that lives in the body.
 Somatic representations of trauma often occur because of this.
 These may look like chronic headaches or stomach aches that take place without medical reason.

 EMDR often eliminates these somatic representations.
 It does this by moving memories to a functional place.
 They are no longer held within a specific place within the body, which is causing the physical symptoms in the first place.

 Solstice can help

 Solstice is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with trauma, depression, anxiety, ADHD, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with trauma, depression, anxiety, ADHD, and other emotional or behavioral problems when they come to us.
 Dealing with these issues can get confusing and overwhelming fast–but we’re here to help guide you.